xiseedeadpeople/RequiredStuff/README.md

-a bit stuff for main projects
+some stuff for my projects